 - teams must have a minimum of four (4) rostered players on the court. - Less than four (4) will be considered a forfeit.
 (0-3 Loss) - Teams may have a maximum of five (5) rostered players on the court. - Teams must have a minimum of seven (7) players on the roster to be considered a full team. - If you have 6 or more rostered players show, no subs are allowed.
+If your team has 5 players show, you are allowed 1 sub.
+If your team has 4 players show you are allowed two subs, etc.

-C. For 4v4
+C. 4v4

 - Teams must have a minimum of three (3) rostered players on the court. - Less than three (3) players will result in a forfeit.
 (0-3 Loss) - Teams may have a maximum of four (4) rostered players on the court. - Teams must have a minimum of six (6) players on the roster to be considered a full team. - If you have 5 or more rostered players show, no subs are allowed.
+If your team has 4 players show, you are allowed 1 sub.
+If your team has 3 players show you are allowed two subs, etc.

-D. For 2v2
+D. 2v2

 - Teams must have a minimum of two (2) rostered players on the court. - Less than two (2) players will result in a forfeit.
-(0-3 Loss) - Teams may have a maximum of two (2) rostered players on the court.

-- Teams must have a minimum of four (4) players on the roster to be considered a full team. - If you have 3 or more rostered players show, no subs will be allowed. - E. Only players listed on your roster or registered as a sub are allowed to play in any regular season game. - F. Players must be a minimum of 20 years of age by the date of the first regular season game.
+(0-3 Loss) - Teams may have a maximum of two (2) rostered players on the court. - Teams must have a minimum of four (4) players on the roster to be considered a full team. - If you have 3 or more rostered players show, no subs will be allowed.
+If your team has 2 players show, you are allowed 1 sub.
+If your team has 1 player show you are allowed two subs, etc. - E. players listed on your roster or registered as a sub are allowed to play in any regular season game. - F. Players must be a minimum of 20 years of age by the date of the first regular season game.